wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-churn-model/includes/create-storage-upload-data.md

 	> [!div class="mx-imgBorder"]
 	> ![Screenshot of the subscription and resource group fields.](../media/subscription-resource-group.png)

 1. Provide a storage account name, for example "retailchurnmodel" and then select **Review and create**.
-(Make a note of this storage account name as this will be needed later in the exercise)
+(Make a note of this storage account name as this will be needed later in the exercise).

 	> [!div class="mx-imgBorder"]
 	> ![Screenshot of the storage account name with the review and create button.](../media/account-name.png)